atillabirer/gbmbackup/GBM-Diamond/frontend/src/README.md

 ### Global

+- [ ] Fix split second white page on reload/change
 - [ ] Metamask Disconnect Button - Actual logic missing
 - [ ] Chain swap hack on hardhat is refreshing the page before both calls
-- [ ] Select / Option CSS missing for dropdowns
+- [x] Select / Option CSS missing for dropdowns
 - [x] Messed up the above, workable but deviated from figma
 - [ ] Clearer Terminal messages
 - [ ] Missing 1155 logic
-- [ ] Fix issue with bold values in text, font-weight not showing
+- [x] Fix issue with bold values in text, font-weight not showing
-- [ ] Remove units from timers when at 0
+- [x] Remove units from timers when at 0
+- [ ] Unify the Filter button CSS for Token and Auctions pages
+- [ ] Change pathing to not use queryParams and mimic myNFT auction page

 ### Deployment